scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 For every selected PCB and egress interface combination, the AS extends the PCB by adding a so-called *AS entry* to the selected PCB.
 Such an AS entry includes a hop field that specifies the incoming (ingress) and outgoing (egress) interface for the packet forwarding through this AS, in the beaconing direction.
 The AS entry can also contain peer entries.

-**Note**: For a detailed description of the propagation of a PCB, see the sections "PCB Propagation - Illustrated Example" and "Propagation of Selected PCBs" in {{I-D.dekater-scion-controlplane}}.
+For a detailed description of the propagation of a PCB, see the sections "PCB Propagation - Illustrated Example" and "Propagation of Selected PCBs" in {{I-D.dekater-scion-controlplane}}.

 ### Path Registration